 - Taking 2 tablespoons of olive oil and lemon juice mixed together 4 times a day is recommended by many herbalists.
-Lemon juice provides potassium citrate as well as vitamin C.
+Lemon juice provides potassium.

 - Thyme, knotgrass and juniper teas are all recommended.

-- Use high-fat preparations when you do eat greens.
+- Consider higher-fat preparations when you do eat greens.
 Butter, ghee and coconut oil, as well as traditional fats like tallow, help nutrients like calcium to better assimilate.

-- Consider chanca piedra, also known as Stone Breaker.
-Ehow says: “With a name that literally means “break stone,” this beneficial herb has been used for centuries to break up kidney and gall stones…” It truly has a wonderful reputation and some great success stories.
+- About chanca piedra, also known as Stone Breaker, Ehow says: “With a name that literally means “break stone,” this beneficial herb has been used for centuries to break up kidney and gall stones…” It truly has a wonderful reputation and some great success stories.

-- Cut out foods like peanuts, chocolate, spinach, parsley, beet greens, collards, rhubarb, black tea, soda, and citrus fruits, which are all high in oxalates.
-Soy, grains, nuts and seeds, berries, kiwi and grapes are also high.
+- Cut out foods like peanuts, chocolate, spinach, parsley, beets, beet greens, collards, rhubarb, black tea, soda, and miso soup, which are all high in oxalates.
+Soy, many grains, nuts and seeds, berries, kiwi and navy beans are also high.
 Here’s a more exhaustive list to use as a guideline.

-- Discard the cooking liquid you use to steam, boil or blanch leafy greens.
+- Discard the cooking liquid you use to steam, boil or blanch vegetables.